-Section H - Debt
+Section H - Farm Debt

 Farmers use debt to help obtain assets used by the operation to produce crops or livestock or to provide a range of business services such as custom work, recreational activities, or livestock grazing.
-Estimates of debt are used to measure how solvent the business is (debt/assets) at a point in time (December 31, 2006).
+Estimates of debt are used to measure how solvent the business is (debt/assets) at a point in time (December 31, 2009).
 Estimates of debt are also used to develop estimates of interest and principal that have to be paid that can be compared with income earned by the farm (reported in earlier Sections of the questionnaire).
 Debt service needs relative to income earned is used to prepare measures of financial position reported by USDA for U.S. farms.

-Section H in organized to reflect farmers' use of debt in their businesses.
-If farmers do not use debt as a source of funding for their operations they skip from Item 1 to Item 11 to report on why they did not need to incorporate debt into their financing plans.
-This change in organization is intended to provide the large share of respondents who do not report use of term debt or notes from creditors a more streamlined interview.
+All farm household and business debt should be recorded in either Section H or in Section J, Item 16, and recorded only once.
+Loans used for both farm and household purposes should be reported in Section H and not in Section J. Section H is organized to reflect farmers' use of debt in their businesses.
+In Version 1 Questionnaires, if farmers do not use debt as a source of funding for their operations they skip to Section I. The organization of this section is intended to provide the large share of respondents who do not report use of term debt or notes from creditors a more streamlined interview.

-For operators who do report use of debt in their businesses, Section H has been developed to begin with questions about use of an established line of credit.
+For operators who do report use of debt in their businesses, Section H of Version 1 has been developed to begin with questions about use of an established line of credit.
 This aligns questions written for the ARMS with steps typically taken to both acquire annual operating inputs and longer-term assets used by the farm.
 Operating inputs most likely would be financed with either some form of standard loan or a "line of credit".
 Lines of credit might differ in how they are established for a farm (operator), but they will feature some established loan amount that has been agreed to by a lender based on a projected amount of borrowing needed by the farm (and its ability to repay or creditworthiness).
 Farmers can then borrow from the "line of credit" either on an "as needed basis" up to some maximum amount or on some schedule for either amount or timing.
 Debt used to obtain intermediate and longer-term assets such as machinery or real estate would typically be reported in the remainder of Section H.

-If the operator has multiple operations, only account for the debt that belongs to the operation identified on the label (there should be assets for these items in Section G).
+If the operator has multiple operations, only account for the debt that belongs to the operation identified on the label (there should be assets for these items in Section H or expenditures for inputs and/or capital purchases in Section F).
 Debt belonging to the other operations will be accounted for in Section J. For example, there may be operators that may use heavy machinery (tractors, planters, combines, etc.) for all their operations.
 For each piece of heavy machinery, determine which operation it belongs to by determining which operation uses the item most.
-If the piece of heavy machinery belongs to the operation on the label, account for its debt in Section H. If the piece of heavy machinery does not belong to the operation on the label, account for its debt in Section J.
+If the piece of heavy machinery belongs to the operation on the label, account for its debt in Section H (Using the same guideline, asset values will have been included in Section G).
+If the piece of heavy machinery does not belong to the operation on the label, account for its debt in Section J.

-Item 1 - Debt Use in 2006 V1 Only
+Item 1 - Debt Use in 2009

-This is a screening question to determine if debt was used at anytime during 2006.
+This is a screening question to determine if debt was used at anytime during 2009.

-Include any debt that was obtained from earlier years and was not paid off by January 1, 2006 and the use of any lines of credit.
+Include 1) any debt that was obtained from earlier years and was not paid off by January 1, 2009 and; 2) any amounts used from established lines of credit.